exclm/pysql/docs/source/capabilities.rst

-default_file_name     The file opened by `edit`, if not specified          afiedt.buf echo                  Echo command entered before executing                False editor                Text editor invoked by `edit`.                       varies heading               Print column names                                   True maxfetch              Maximum number of rows to return from any query      1000 maxtselctrows         Maximum # of rows from a tselect or \\n query        10 prompt                Probably unwise to change                            user@instance>
+default_file_name     The file opened by `edit`, if not specified          afiedt.buf echo                  Echo command entered before executing                False editor                Text editor invoked by `edit`.                       varies heading               Print column names along with results                True maxfetch              Maximum number of rows to return from any query      1000 maxtselctrows         Maximum # of rows from a tselect or \\n query        10 prompt                Probably unwise to change                            user@instance>